krasserm/krasserm.github.io/resume.md

 fine.lines.software GmbH, [https://bullet.io](https://bullet.io)

-- Consultancy regarding the design and implementation of a distributed system architecture based on event sourcing with explicit causality that also includes mobile devices.
-Development of prototypes.
+- Design and implementation of a distributed system architecture based on event sourcing with explicit causality that also includes mobile devices.
+- Consulting activities and development of prototypes.

 ### 09.2014 - 08.2017, Freelance software architect and engineer